Get insider access

 0.079

-The Dell AW3423DW has decent HDR brightness.
-It gets bright enough to make really small highlights pop, but the brightness doesn't remain consistent with larger-sized highlights due to the Automatic Brightness Limiter (ABL).
+The HDR brightness is decent.
+It gets bright enough to make really small highlights pop, even in real content, but the brightness doesn't remain consistent with larger-sized highlights due to the Automatic Brightness Limiter (ABL).
 The brightness visibly changes when minimizing and maximizing windows on the desktop, and it's so obvious that it looks like the screen is adjusting its brightness setting.
 However, this issue is only distracting in the desktop, and it's not a problem with videos or games.

-Although the real scene brightness is closer to the 10% brightness, small highlights still get bright in real content.
-It also displays most highlights at their correct brightness until the sharp roll-off at the peak brightness, resulting in a loss of fine details with really bright highlights.
-However, the EOTF changes depending on the window size, as it's a slower roll-off with smaller highlights.
-The test is with an 18% window, and you can see the different EOTFs for various window sizes below:
+It also displays most highlights at their correct brightness until the sharp roll-off at the peak brightness, so it lets highlights get the brightest they could.
+This test is done with an 18% window size, but the EOTF changes depending on the window size, as it's a slower roll-off with smaller highlights, which you can see below:

-The results are from the 'HDR Peak 1000' HDR Mode, but if the strong ABL bothers you, use the 'HDR 400 True Black' mode, which has less variation in brightness and a smoother roll-off at the max brightness, but small highlights aren't as bright:
+The results are from the 'HDR Peak 1000' HDR Mode, but if the strong ABL bothers you, the 'HDR 400 True Black' mode has less variation in brightness, but small highlights aren't as bright:

 • EOTF